 The detail steps are below.

-- Register eWeLink mobile app and follow the instruction to add the smart switch including initial configuration (wifi setup).
+- Register eWeLink mobile app (You may need a phone number to receive SMS verification) and follow the instruction to add the smart switch including initial configuration (wifi setup).

 - Register a IFTTT account then obtain webhook api key. https://ifttt.com/services/maker_webhooks/settings